Klaus2m5/6502_65C02_functional_tests/readme.txt

 of both processors.
 A feedback register is required to inject IRQ and NMI requests.

-All source files are included in the zipped file.

 Detailed information about how to configure, assemble and run the tests is included in each source file.